Pickleball Serving Tips

 When striking the ball, focus on hitting the sweet spot of the paddle.
 The sweet spot is the area located near the center of the paddle where maximum power and control can be achieved.
 Make sure to strike the ball cleanly and without excessive force, as precision is more important than raw power in pickleball serving.

-You may also like: Can You Play Pickleball Singles?
+You may also like: How Can I Close Out A Pickleball Match?

 2.5 Follow-through and Balance